We've all been there. Christmas is hectic. One of the busiest times of the year for many, and it's easy to let the usual routine slip a little.

-Firstly, it's important to be able to recognise when your baby is over-tired – and it's not always that easy!
-Some babies can keep going right up until the point of no return and then they drop with a bang, while others will quickly become whiny and grumpy!
-So, keep an eye out for the signs and symptoms of sleep and act as soon as you spot them.
+First of all, it's important to be able to recognise when baby is over tired.
+It's not always that easy!
+Some babies can keep going and going right up until the point of no return.
+And THEN they drop with a bang!
+So keep an eye out for the signs, and nip it in the bud as soon as you spot them.

-- Early stage: eye rubbing, ear pulling and yawning.
-Realistically, this means it's bedtime, as you have got to fit in some of their nap or bedtime routine.
+- Early stages: eye rubbing and yawning.
+Realistically, this means it's bedtime.
 Don't let it go any further!

-- Second stage: your baby may try some self-soothing strategies, such as sucking her thumb or resting her head on a surface.
+- Second stages: Baby may next try some self soothing strategies, such as thumb sucking, resting her head on any available surface, etc.

-- Third stage: if you haven't yet picked up on your baby’s previous sleep signals, your baby will move on to some more serious sleep cues.
-She may start hiccupping, sneezing, breathing more quickly, fussing and of course crying.
+- Third stages: If you haven't yet picked up on previous signals, baby may next move on to some more serious sleep cues.
+She may start hiccuping, sneezing, breathing quickly, fussing, crying.

-- Final stage: it's too late.
-Your baby is already over-tired.
-Signs of this stage include crying, fussing, refusing to play, refusing to feed, arching her back, kicking her legs and screaming.
+- Final stages: It's too late.
+Your baby is already over tired, and now she is entering seriously over tired status!
+Signs of this stage include crying, fussing, refusing to play, refusing to feed, arching her back, kicking her legs, screaming.

-If this isn’t possible, for example if you're out, make sure you have packed your SnoozeShade so that you can create a calm, dark and cosy nook for baby to sleep in.
-If you're at home, change your plans slightly so that your baby can nap in her room.
-If you're away from home visiting family or friends, either cut your visit short or ask if you can have half an hour to settle baby to sleep in a quiet room – either in the pushchair or a travel cot.
-SnoozeShade for cots is a clever product to take with you so that your baby can sleep easily wherever you are.
+So simple.
+Pay attention to the sleep cues and get baby in bed at the first stage.
+But it's not always possible.
+If you're out, make sure you're out with your SnoozeShade so that you can create a cosy nook for baby to sleep in.
+If you're at home, change your plans slightly so that baby can nap in her room.
+If you're visiting, either cut short the visit or ask if you can have half an hour to settle baby to sleep.
+The SnoozeShade for cots is a great idea to take with you so that baby can sleep easily wherever you are.

 - Play white noise

-- Take 15 minutes to wind down before putting her down to sleep, so that she is relaxed and calm.
+- Take 15 minutes to wind down before putting your baby down to sleep, so that they are relaxed and calm.
 Baby massage is a good idea too.

-- Read a book in a dimly lit room
+- Read a book in a dim room

 - Feed if it is feed time